Detection of ultracold neutrons with powdered scintillator screens: UCN detection results

-In the next step, the YAP:Ce sample was replaced by LYSO:Ce and the previous procedure was repeated.
-Due to a thinner layer of \B\ on LYSO:Ce, UCN counts were corrected for lower neutron capture efficiency by a factor of 1.015\footnote{For average UCN speed in out experiment, 3~m/s, and an angle of incidence of 45$^{\circ}$: $\mathrm{Exp}(n*\sigma*40~\mathrm{nm}*\sqrt{2}) = 0.13$.
+In the next step, the YAP:Ce sample was replaced with LYSO:Ce and the same experimental procedure was repeated.
+Ten-minute-long signal and background measurements were taken, the ZnS:Ag background was estimated as in the previous case, and the LYSO:Ce background was estimated using the same method as for YAP:Ce.
+Due to a thinner layer of \B\ on LYSO:Ce, its UCN counts were corrected for the lower neutron capture efficiency by a factor of 1.015\footnote{For average UCN speed in our experiment, 3~m/s, and an angle of incidence of 45$^{\circ}$: $\mathrm{Exp}(n*\sigma*40~\mathrm{nm}*\sqrt{2}) = 0.13$.
 If we imagine 120 nm and 80 nm of \B\ coating as 3 and 2 layers of 40 nm, respectively, the correction between the two thicknesses is $(1-0.13^3)/(1-0.13^2)~=~1.015$ }.
-Integrating both spectra shows that LYSO:Ce detected about 20\% less UCN than ZnS:Ag (see Table~\ref{tab:UCN_results}).
-Because this second measurement was done at a different time, the beam parameters that produced UCN in the spallation process were different.
-Therefore, to compare LYSO:Ce with YAP:Ce in one figure, their respective ZnS:Ag measurement was used as a normalization.
-The normalized LYSO:Ce spectrum is shown in Figure~\ref{fig:final_spectra}.
-To explain the lower detected LYSO:Ce signal when compared to YAP:Ce, quantum efficiency of the used PMT was convoled with both scintillators' emission spectra.
-Integration of the convolved spectra indicates 25\% more expected light detection efficiency from YAP:Ce than LYSO:Ce.
-The reduced UCN detection efficiency of LYSO:Ce relative to YAP:Ce can thus be attributed to its lower light yield and consequently lower detection efficiency.
+Integration of the pulse-integral spectra for LYSO:Ce and ZnS:Ag shows that LYSO:Ce detected approximately 20\% fewer UCN per unit area than ZnS:Ag (see Table~\ref{tab:UCN_results}).
+Because this second measurement was performed at a different time, the spallation beam parameters and the resulting UCN density differed from those of the YAP:Ce measurement.
+Therefore, the corresponding ZnS:Ag measurement was used to normalize the data, allowing a direct comparison between LYSO:Ce and YAP:Ce.
+The normalized LYSO:Ce pulse-integral spectrum is shown in Fig.~\ref{fig:final_spectra}.
+Although YAP:Ce and LYSO:Ce both have a light yield of approximately 25 photons/keV, their detected light outputs differ due to their emission spectra.
+Figure~\ref{fig:wavelenghts} shows the emission spectra of both YAP:Ce and LYSO:Ce overlaid with the quantum efficiency (QE) of the PMT used in this study.
+Convolution of the emission spectra and the PMTs QE indicates that we should expect about 25\% more light from YAP:Ce, which agrees with our results in Figure~\ref{fig:final_spectra}.
+The reduced light output of LYSO:Ce likely leads to fewer detected UCN events, as some signals fall below the detection threshold.